open-contracting/software-development-handbook/docs/javascript/index.rst

 ECMAScript
 ~~~~~~~~~~

 Write modern JavaScript.
-If needed, use a :ref:`bundler<esbuild>` to transpile code for older browsers.
+If needed, use a :ref:`bundler<javascript-preferences>` to transpile code for older browsers.

 .. dropdown:: Modernizing legacy code